-Native units are provided in the file defining the service parameters (e.g., "q.rd" file under DaCHS), and are reported as field descriptors in the output VOtable.
+Native units are provided in the q.rd file defining the service, and are reported as field descriptor in the output VOtable.

 ???
 Beware that this is not related to a parameter in general, but to a quantity available in a file, perhaps mixed with other ones